SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 >
 > [*You implemented your first custom rule for the SonarQube Java Analyzer!*](resources/success.jpg)
 > ***

+### What you can use, and what you can't

+When writing custom Java rules, you can only use classes from package [`org.sonar.plugins.java.api`](https://github.com/SonarSource/sonar-java/tree/5.12.1.17771/java-frontend/src/main/java/org/sonar/plugins/java/api).

+When browsing the existing 500+ rules from the SonarJava plugin, you will sometime notice use of some other utility classes, not part of the API.
+While these classes could be sometime extremely useful in your context, **these classes are not available at runtime** for custom rule plugins.
+It means that, while your unit tests are still going to pass when building the plugin, your rules will most likely make analysis **crash at analysis time**.

+Note that we are always open to discussion, so don't hesitate to reach us and participate to threads, through our [community forum](https://community.sonarsource.com/), to suggest features and API improvement!

 ## Registering the rule in the custom plugin